02609/Art Education (ART ED)

 Various theories as a framework for considering the science and art of teaching with emphasis on classroom-based research.
-Accompanied by a practicum in which students observe teacher behavior in schools and tutor students.
+Accompanied by a practicum in which students observe teacher behavior in a visual arts-based learning environment.

 (Formerly: ART ED 0085.)

-Note: One day per week internship is required of each student.
+Note: One day per week internship in a school art classroom is required of each student.
+Students must obtain B- or better.
 Application materials must be submitted during pre-registration the semester prior to taking the course.
+Child Abuse, Criminal History, FBI fingerprints and TB test must be up-to-date.
 Meeting with the Art Education advisor is recommended.

 3003.
 Arts & Learning in the Elementary School (3 s.h.)
 F S SS.
 (Formerly: ART ED 0305.)

 This course forms a foundation for using the arts as active processes for learning, for those who will be teaching at the K-8 level, through a series of hands-on workshops in media including theater, dance, music and visual arts.
 The course offers experiential and theoretical tools for understanding processes of creativity in the arts and education.
 Parallel with the in-class arts workshops, students will gain skills in designing curricula which integrate arts and academic content areas.

 3011.
 Interdisciplinary Seminar in Community Arts (3 s.h.)
 F. (Formerly: ART ED 0251.)